 Sometimes it’s not easily noticeable when you are dehydrated.
 However, it’s important to know what some of the warning signs are, as dehydration in the elderly can lead to an increased risk for conditions like kidney stones, urinary tract infections, and respiratory tract infections.
 There are many signs of dehydration you can look out for yourself.

 - Decreased urinary output or dark, smelly urine

 - Lack of urination for eight hours and more

 - Sunken eyes

-If you want to ensure the holistic well-being of your elderly loved ones, you can consider getting help from a senior living community so they can age more comfortably with individuals who share similar goals.
+If you want to ensure your holistic well-being, you can consider getting help from a senior living community so they can age more comfortably with individuals who share similar goals.

 To learn more about our exclusive senior living programs at TerraBella Windsor Lake, call us at 803.902.4017 today.